arrrlo/enveloop/README.md

 # enveloop
-Various utility for handling loops, recursions, etc.
+Various utilities for handling loops, recursions, etc.

+For now just an idea waiting to be made.